Thursday, May 29, 2008

 To Be or Not to Be

 Warsaw, '39.
 Hitler is carelessly walking through the streets.
 But it's not Hitler, just a Polish actor who came out of the local theater in order to convince the director how he resembles the dictator so much that he will scare off passerbys.
 But the play gets forbidden and now only "Hamlet" is performed there, played by Joseph Tura.
 Every time when he starts his monologue "To Be or Not to Be", soldier Stanislav disappears in order to seduce his wife, Maria Tura.
-But then World War II starts and Germans occupy the town, forcing Stanislav to flee to London.
+But then World War II starts and Germans occupy the capital, forcing Stanislav to flee to London.
 Yet he quickly returns in order to stop Professor Siletsky, a Nazi spy who wants to smuggle a list of Resistance workers.
 Joseph disguises himself as a Nazi and takes his list away.
 The Professor realizes the deceit, so they kill him.
 Joseph thus disguises himself as the Professor, so the actors are forced to save him from the Gestapo headquarters.
 Joseph and Maria, together with the actor playing Hitler, manage to board a plane and save themselves in London.

-Excellent comedy "To Be or Not to Be", with an ingeniously simple idea of disguise in order to get out of any problem, is besides Chaplin's "The Great Dictator" the biggest (and most actual) Hollywood commentary on the Nazi dictatorship back then, and on the ideologies of dictatorships in general.
-The whole film is masterfully directed by Ernst Lubitsch, equipped with his trademark "Lubitsch touch", wonderfully played by everyone involved, including the actress Carole Lombard, while almost every single controversial moment is handled with unbelievable measure and wisdom.
+Excellent comedy "To Be or Not to Be", with an ingeniously simple idea of disguise and acting in order to get out of any problem, is besides Chaplin's "The Great Dictator" the biggest (and most actual) Hollywood commentary on the Nazi dictatorship back then, and on the ideologies of dictatorships in general.
+The whole film is masterfully simple directed by Ernst Lubitsch, equipped with his trademark "Lubitsch touch", wonderfully played by everyone involved, including the actress Carole Lombard, while almost every single controversial moment is handled with unbelievable measure and wisdom.
 It all starts with the voice of the narrator, full of irony: "Lubinski, Kubinski...We're in Warsaw, the capital of Poland.
 Europe is still at peace", while the highlights start already with the scene of an actor playing Hitler, announcing: "I salute myself".

 Wednesday, May 14, 2008